ivfr89/english/README.md

 - Turn-based spinner that selects a topic (Complete phrase, Translate, Short writing, Vocabulary, Roleplay, Fill blanks).
 Both players see the animated spin in sync.
 Topics are shown in each player’s native language.
 - Exercise types are generated per topic via OpenRouter (DeepSeek) or a mock fallback.
 - Complex prompts: frequent multi-turn scenarios (dialogue, forum thread, podcast transcript) with an explicit, longer Context section.
 Each prompt includes 1–2 ideal answers revealed after scoring to reinforce learning.
+- Per-player CEFR level (A1–C2): each player chooses their level; prompt complexity and evaluation expectations adapt to that level in both single and multiplayer.
 - 30s review cooldown between rounds to read feedback; both players can press Skip to end cooldown early and return to the spinner.
 - AI evaluation (OpenRouter + DeepSeek) or offline mock
   - Rubric includes Context Adherence to reward on-topic, consistent answers.